ETAAcademy/ETAAcademy-Audit/Articles/12_Certora.md

 - **Using SMT solvers** (Satisfiability Modulo Theories) to automatically prove or refute those conditions.
 - **Providing counterexamples** when verification fails, helping developers fix bugs early.

-Certora Prover is accompanied by a robust configuration system, specification language, and property design tools to ensure high-quality verification results.

-**Cross-Platform Formal Verification**

-Certora provides specialized tools for different blockchain platforms to address unique smart contract security challenges:
+Certora also provides specialized tools for different blockchain platforms to address unique smart contract security challenges:

 - **Certora Sunbeam** targets **WebAssembly-based smart contracts** written in **Rust**, especially on the **Stellar** platform.
 It requires installing the core Certora toolset along with the Rust/Stellar toolchain and the **WABT toolkit**, which converts WASM bytecode into an intermediate form suitable for verification.